e-dant/watcher/readme.md

   // Do some work.
 (We'll just wait for a newline.) std::cin.get();

-  // Close whenever you're done.
+  // Closing the watcher is a blocking operation.
-  // This is the only blocking operation.
+  // The watcher is closed when it goes out of scope,
-  // watcher.close();
+  // but you can manually close it like this: watcher.close();
 }

 ```